| Safe Haskell | Safe-Inferred |

 data LockingKind #

-Different kinds of locking clauses supported by locking
+Different kinds of locking clauses supported by locking.

 Note that each RDBMS has different locking support.
 The